hyperledger/identus-mediator/Mediator-Error_Handling.md

 ## Custom behavior table

-This table defines the expected the behavior of the mediator in different scenarios not covered by the specifications.
+This table defines the expected behavior of the mediator in different scenarios not covered by the specifications.

 | Mediators   | Atala Mediator | Roadmap Atala Mediator | RootsId | Blocktrust |
 |-------------|----------------|------------------------|---------|------------|